Next: Introduction [Contents][Index]

 current buffer, making it necessary to use dedicated commands to act

 on that buffer itself.
-This is disabled by default.
-If this option
+If this option is non-nil

 By default M-RET is bound to transient-push-button